Computer Guided Dental Implants

 Computer Guided Implant Surgery is a computer-aided procedure with Cone-Beam (CT) imaging technology that helps to plan and position dental implants.

 As you may imagine, the placing of a dental implant requires precision, accuracy and a great deal of skill.
 Computer-guided implant surgery is a great development in dental implant treatment planning.
 It is an interactive 3D computer imaging system that guides Dr. Tehranian during implant surgery.

-With computer guided implant surgery, Dr. Tehranian can actually do a virtual tooth implants surgery before ever touching his patient's mouth.
+With computer-guided implant surgery, Dr. Tehranian can actually do a virtual tooth implants surgery before ever touching his patient’s mouth.
 The information gathered is extremely accurate, allowing him to visualize the precise placement of simulated implants, as it gives him knowledge of the anatomy of the jaw in all three dimensions.
-It helps the implant dentist locate important internal structures and also allows the measurement bone quality and quantity directly from these images.
+It helps the implant dentist locate important internal structures and also allows the measurement of bone quality and quantity directly from these images.

 After the planning stage, executing the implant surgery phase of placing dental implants is still of utmost importance; but the results are greatly improved by eliminating the unpredictable factors such as bone quality and volume, which were analysed in advance in the computer planning stage.

 The future of Dental Implants is here!
 Advanced technology has enabled the use of Computer-Guided Implants.
 Why is this so important to you?
 Among the other dental implant options, Computer-Guided implants are :

 - less invasive,

 - enabling implant placement where it was previously impossible.

 When discussing dental implants, there are three types that you need to be aware of Conventional, Computer Guided, and Immediate.
 You should be aware of the benefits of each and how they play a role in your ideal dental implant solution.
 These solutions are all available at Lane Ends Dental Practice.